 The ‘half a story’ stories

 There are other important stories which lie behind the question of what gets published, where and by whom.
-There is, for instance, an important story which explains why you might have seen estimates of the incidence of VKDB that are far higher than the figures I mentioned above, but which experts agree are most likely the result of an anomalous series of cases of VKDB.
+There is, for instance, an important story which explains why you might have seen estimates of the incidence of VKDB that are far higher than the figures I mentioned above.
+This looked worrying, but experts now agree that this was most likely the result of an anomalous series of cases of VKDB.

 I was involved in one of the stories about the development of our knowledge on vitamin K, in a tale which also features a lovely (and sadly now late) paediatrician who corresponded with me in the midwifery literature a few years ago.
 Edmund Hey (2003) responded to one of the first articles that I wrote about vitamin K (Wickham 2000) which drew upon the questions of women like Laura.
 Over the next few years this conversation highlighted the importance of hearing and addressing the different perspectives and types of knowledge in this area, and I still value it enormously.